marek3jan/Elections_Scraper.py/readme.md

 ## Found a bug?
 If you found an issue or would like to submit an improvement to this project:

-- contact me on my GIT or my DISCORD profile ->  marek3jan
+- contact me on my DISCORD profile ->  marek3jan